Three winners and three finalists honored

 Three juniors and one redshirt freshman make up UW contingent

 Seven Cowboys come up big in second team win of season

 2013-14: Stroh exceeded expectations in his first collegiate season, winning four tournaments and going unbeaten versus conference foes.
 He was the 184-pound champion of the NCAA West Regional, going 2-0 to earn his first berth to the NCAA Championships.
 Stroh became just the 12th freshman in program history to earn a conference title.
 He went 1-2 at nationals to end his season.

 The talented rookie began the season 7-0 with titles in the Cowboy and Northwest Opens.
 He placed fifth in the Las Vegas Invitational, and won the Reno Tournament of Champions.
 After a tough start, he finished 8-4 in duals and was 9-0 against Western Wrestling Conference opponents.
 He posted five wins over ranked opponents, along with eight falls and five major decisions.

-For his efforts, D1CollegeWrestling.net named Stroh as the WWC Rookie of the Year.
+For his efforts, he was named the WWC Freshman of the Year.
+Additionally, D1CollegeWrestling.net named Stroh as the WWC Rookie of the Year.

 Stroh went 3-2 at 84 kilograms (185 pounds) at FILA Junior Nationals in April 2013.

 High School: Stroh was a two-sport star for Chinook High, lettering in football and wrestling all four years.
 He was a four-time state champion in wrestling and won one championship with football.